ansible-content-lab/cloud-deploy/readme/prereqs_and_vars.md

 - `ec2_vpc_subnet`: The IP Subnet assigned to the AWS subnet that is created.
 - `ec2_vpc_cidr`: The IP Subnet assigned to the AWS VPC that is created.
 - `ec2_root_volume_size`: The size of the Elastic Block Store volumes tied to the linux instances created, in GB.
+- `aws_instance_username`: This is the initial username used to log into your Linux instances generated in AWS.
+This typically depends on what kind of Linux instance you provision.
+For RHEL8 (the Linux version this demonstration uses exclusively for the time being), this value is `ec2-user`.

 ### GCP-specific variables (if `cloud_provider` is **gcp**)
-`gcp_region`: Dictates the GCP region in which all resources will be provisioned.
+- `gcp_region`: Dictates the GCP region in which all resources will be provisioned.
-`gcp_zone`: Dictates the GCP zone in which all resources will be provisioned.
+- `gcp_zone`: Dictates the GCP zone in which all resources will be provisioned.
-`gcp_prefix`: The prefix that will appear in the names of all GCP resources (VPC, subnets, firewall, etc.) created in this demo.
+- `gcp_prefix`: The prefix that will appear in the names of all GCP resources (VPC, subnets, firewall, etc.) created in this demo.
-`gcp_disk_image`: The GCP image used to deploy linux.
+- `gcp_disk_image`: The GCP image used to deploy linux.
 In the sample file, this is **RHEL 8**.
-`gcp_vpc_subnet`: The IP Subnet assigned to the GCP network that is created.
+- `gcp_vpc_subnet`: The IP Subnet assigned to the GCP network that is created.
+- `gcp_instance_username`: This is the initial username used to log into your Linux instances generated in GCP.
+As Ansible Tower generates the SSH Key pair that your instances will use, the username will be that of the Ansible Tower linux user that generates them.

 ### linux-users